 First, you need to calculate the number of pixels that fit on the diagonal:

 dₒ = √(w² + h²)

-- w is the number of pixels along the horizontal line, and
+w— Number of pixels along the horizontal line; and

 Then, you can calculate the PPI as the ratio between the number of pixels along the diagonal and the diagonal screen size: